MatthewJones517/yoda_translator/README.md

 The Yoda Translator app takes a normal English sentence and translates it into Yodish.
 It was written for a presentation at [Dayton Web Developers](https://www.meetup.com/dayton-web-developers/) to provide an overview of the [Flutter](https://flutter.dev/) framework.

+You can watch a video of the presentation [on YouTube](https://www.youtube.com/watch?v=CYACheicTL4).

 ## What API did you use for the translations?
 https://rapidapi.com/orthosie/api/yoda-translator